ianespana/lfs_ground_base/README.md

 # Special Thanks
 * [Luna](url=https://steamcommunity.com/profiles/76561197995010235) - For creating LFS and the AT-TE, which was used as inspiration to create this base.

-# Notes
-* Multiple keys at the same time don't really work correctly due to Shawzin limitations, you can offset notes by a tiny bit to fix this issue.